oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-creating-sql-commands-using-python.markdown

 Deliverable:  If a client in the old database was labelled as ‘inactive’ please ensure that they are listed as an inactive client in the new database.

+You might look at this deliverable and think, I can write this in SQL, why use Python?
+Maybe append both tables from each database to a variable like `@old_database` and loop through them?
+The issue is, these databases are not in the same subnet, and a SQL query cannot connect to both of them simultaneously.
+First, pull in the relevant tables from both databases using SQLAlchemy, `pd.merge()` them into a single dataframe on the common column, then create a function that generates a column that flags rows based on the deliverable request.

 {% highlight python %}

 # 1 = did not import correctly